worker-tools/workers.js.org/README.md

 ## State of Worker Environments

-There is currently 1 (one) fully-featured Worker Environment and 1 (one) alternative being implemented.
-There are 3 (three) offline testing and development implementations.
+There is currently one fully-featured Worker Environment and one alternative being implemented.
+There are four offline testing and development implementations.
 {:.note title="Summary"}

 [Cloudflare Workers][cw] is the most complete Worker Environment.
 It is currently the only one implementing the global `fetch` event, bringing it on par with Service Workers.
 However, [Deno][dn] is expected to [follow shortly][x6].